itspangler/geospatial-humanities-s2024/syllabus/README.md

 Additional readings are available through online journal databases open to Tufts students and through public web sites.

-### Style Guidelines
+### Style Guidelines & Citation

-All **cartographic work** should adhere to key principles of map design covered in week 3 of the course.
+All **cartographic work** should adhere, when appropriate, to key principles of map design covered in week 3 of the course.

-All **written work** must be consistent with the style guidelines of one of the two major style guides - the Chicago Manual of Style (MLA) or the Publication Manual of the American Psychological Association (APA).
+All **written work** should be consistent with the style guidelines of one of the two major style guides—the Chicago Manual of Style (MLA) or the Publication Manual of the American Psychological Association (APA).
 Both provide clear guidelines for referencing and citing other works.
-You may buy either of these - they will be a useful long-term reference.

-The [Purdue Online Writing Lab](https://owl.purdue.edu/) also has extremely good guidance to both styles.
+The [Purdue Online Writing Lab](https://owl.purdue.edu/) has extremely good guidance to both styles.
+I also recommend downloading [Zotero](https://zotero.org) to manage citations.
+Tufts provides a [guide](https://researchguides.library.tufts.edu/zotero) for getting started.
+It will make your life easier far beyond this class.

 ### Accommodations for Students with Disabilities